 When a couple decide they can no longer live together, a decision has to be made about their shared home.
 If you and your partner are joint tenants and you agree who should keep the tenancy, you can just contact us to let us know.
-Your Area Housing Manager will then arrange for the tenancy to be transferred if there are no breaches of your tenancy agreement.
+Your Housing Officer will then help to transfer the tenancy if there are no breaches of your tenancy agreement.
 If you cannot agree or the partner wanting to stay is not a tenant, you should contact us immediately and consult a solicitor or the Housing Advice Centre.

 Here are some basic guidelines: